Bélmez Faces: Forgery hypothesis

 In Spain other skeptical parapsychologists have also maintained the forgery hypothesis.
-Ramos Perera, president of the Spanish Society of Parapsychology, stated that it was found that La Pava, the first and most famous of the Bélmez faces, had coloration and deduced it had been painted:
+Ramos Perera, president of the Spanish Society of Parapsychology, stated that it was found that La Pava, the first and most famous of the Bélmez faces, had coloration and inferred it had been painted:

 Through infrared photography we saw that this one had added pigmentation [over the original appearance], and even the paint brush bristles could be perceived.
 Of course, after that we had no doubts it had been painted.

 La Pava was later embedded in the wall of María's home for exhibition purposes.

-Besides the ICV's, there are other chemical analysis on the Bélmez faces, performed by J.J.
-Alonso, a researcher of the Spanish National Research Council.
+Besides the ICV's, there are other chemical analysis on the Bélmez faces, performed by J. J. Alonso, a researcher of the Spanish National Research Council.
 The Alonso report was originally published in Psi Comunicación, the journal of the Spanish Society of Parapsychology.
 However, the results are ambiguous on the subject of how the images were formed.
 Also, Alonso refused to wield judgment on the thoughtographic claims.
 However, his analysis did confirm the presence of a melanocratic compound.

 In general, artificial cement is made from limestone, clay and gypsum (natural cements are obtained from rocks containing lime and clay).
 The main components are lime and kaolinitic clay.
 There are some cements such as the aluminous, derived from aluminous and lime materials, that are black (melanocratic).
 The presence of aluminum in the analysis of the Bélmez face called El Pelao (The bald one) could indicate that an aluminum-type cement was being dealt with.
 However, in his report Alonso does not indicate the percentage of said cation, nor its structure, resistance to compression, elasticity module, chemical resistance or other characteristics necessary to differentiate a Portland cement from an aluminum cement.